HomeTentsTents by SizeThe 10 Best 8 Person Tents for Family Camping – 2026

 Pros:

-• Superior materials like the polyester fly and polyester oxford floor mean you will stay dry even during heavy rain
+• Polyester fly and oxford floor keep you dry in heavy rain

 Cons:

-• A bit pricier than some other tents on this list
+• Priced higher than most other tents on this list

 Check Price On Amazon